behreajj/AsepriteAddons/commands/README.md

 - `growRangeLayers`: Expands the existing range to include more layers.
 If the layer is a group, selects its children.
 Then, selects the layer's neighbors.
 Then selects its parents.
 Treats reference layers as a boundary.

+- `mergeLayers`: Creates a new layer by merging the active layer with the layer below in the parent layer stack.
+Uses built-in Aseprite blending methods.
+Alerts with error if either layer is locked, is a reference, or is a background.
+Merged tile map layers yield a regular layer.

 - `nextLayer`: Moves the active layer to the next layer up the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the top of the sprite layer stack is reached.

 - `prependLayer`: Prepends a new layer to the active parent, either sprite or group layer.
 The layer is prepended to the bottom of the layer stack.
 If the active layer is a group, does *not* child the new layer to the group.
 The new layer becomes the active layer.